rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-12-5c87e196af4b7847-suspension-of-trading-in-securities-of-companies-for-non-compliances-with-provis.md

 - GAYAPROJ
 - NORTHLINK
 tags:
-- trading-suspension
-- sebi-lodr
-- regulation-33
+- financial-results
-- quarterly-results
+- lodr
 - non-compliance
 - promoter-shareholding-freeze
+- regulation-33
+- suspension
 - trade-for-trade
 title: Suspension of Trading in Securities of Four Companies for Non-Compliance with SEBI LODR Regulations